Superman in film: Batman vs. Superman: Asylum (2004)

 Walker's draft was thought of as too dark by the studio, who hired Akiva Goldsman to do a rewrite, which was codenamed Asylum.
 Goldsman's draft, dated June 21, 2002, introduced Bruce Wayne attempting to shake all of the demons in his life after his 5-year retirement from crime-fighting.
 Dick Grayson, Alfred Pennyworth, and Commissioner Gordon are all dead.
 Meanwhile, Clark Kent is down on his luck and in despair after his divorce from Lois Lane.
 Clark serves as Bruce's best man at his wedding to the beautiful and lovely Elizabeth Miller.
 After Elizabeth is killed by the Joker at the honeymoon, Bruce is forced to don the Batsuit once more, tangling a plot which involves Lex Luthor, while Clark begins a romance with Lana Lang in Smallville and tries to pull Bruce back.
-In return, Bruce blames Clark for her death, and the two go against one another, prodded on by Lex Luthor.
+In return, Bruce blames Clark for her death, and the two go against one another, prodded on by Luthor.
 After Batman decides not to succumb to his rage, the two team up, stop Luthor in his mechanized suit and an incoming meteor storm.
+The studio wanted Johnny Depp as Batman and Josh Hartnett as Superman.

-Christian Bale, who was being considered for the lead in Darren Aronofsky's Batman: Year One adaptation at the time (another cancelled film), was simultaneously approached by Petersen for the Superman role.
-Petersen confirmed in a 2010 interview that the only other actor he approached for Superman was Josh Hartnett.
+Christian Bale, who was being considered for the lead in Darren Aronofsky's Batman: Year One adaptation at the time (another canceled film), was simultaneously approached by Petersen for the Batman role.
+Petersen confirmed in a 2010 interview that the only actor he approached for Superman was Josh Hartnett.
 Warner Bros canceled development to focus on individual Superman and Batman projects after Abrams submitted another draft for Superman: Flyby.
 Christopher Nolan cast Bale as Batman the following year in Batman Begins.